runekaagaard/django-hypergen/README.rst

 Authors
 =======

-Hypergen is written by `Jeppe Tuxen <https://github.com/jeppetuxen>`_ and `Rune Kaagaard <https://github.com/runekaagaard>`_, two grey bearded programmers living arounc Copenhagen.
+Hypergen is written by `Jeppe Tuxen <https://github.com/jeppetuxen>`_ and `Rune Kaagaard <https://github.com/runekaagaard>`_, two grey bearded programmers located in Copenhagen, Denmark.

 We are using Hypergen extensively at work so it's a big focus of ours.
-Be author#3 ;)
+Be author number 3 ;)

 Why not Hypergen?
 =================